 In 1994 my university decided to establish a B.A. degree granting program of study in Public Communications within my department.
 Given my position as head of the professional, certificate program I naturally stepped in to help get it off the ground; in 1996 upon completing my chairmanship of the professional program (more than tripling the student body under my tenure) I devoted my energies to expanding the degree program to M.A. and a bit later to PhD studies.
-As the most senior lecturer in the program I also bore the brunt of thesis supervision, which explains (along with lots of hard work) why I have supervised to successful completion 57 Master’s thesis students (and 15 PhDs; a few more are being refereed or near completion), almost all in Public Communications — several of whom now teach and research in the field in Israel.
+As the most senior lecturer in the program I also bore the brunt of thesis supervision, which explains (along with lots of hard work) why I have supervised to successful completion 61 Master’s thesis students (and 20 PhDs), almost all in Public Communications – several of whom now teach and research in the field in Israel.
 (I should note parenthetically that during part of this period I also served as the Chairman of the Israeli Political Science Association, 1997-1999.)
 My job became “official” in the early 2000s as department Vice Chairman in charge of Public Communications, and then in 2004-07 overall Department Chairman (Political Science & Communications).
-After completion of this last hyper-demanding job (during an era of massive budget cuts in Israeli academia in general), I took a break after 16 years of almost consecutive academic administration work — and passed the baton to Prof. Eytan Gilboa who successfully led the process of finally setting up our program as an independent department.
-After his retirement in 2014, I am once again chairing a department — this time the School of Communication.
-In AY 2016-17 I will be on my last annual sabbatical leave, and then official retirement (mandatory in Israel at age 68).
-But I am certainly not ready for the “rocking chair”.
-Recently I started giving regular talks on the Israeli Political System to AIPAC groups coming over from the U.S., as well as other topics for private and public organizations, such as retirement homes.
+After completion of this last hyper-demanding job (during an era of massive budget cuts in Israeli academia in general), I took a break after 16 years of almost consecutive academic administration work – and passed the baton to Prof. Eytan Gilboa who successfully led the process of finally setting up our program as an independent department.
+After his retirement in 2014, I once again chaired a department – this time the School of Communication – until my age-mandated retirement in the summer of 2017.
+Since then I have been giving regular talks on the Israeli Political System to AIPAC groups coming over from the U.S., as well as other topics for private and public organizations, such as retirement homes.
 I have also continued to publish academic articles with my former PhD student/s, as well as solo articles related to Technology & Society, and New Media.

-I am presently working on two book-length projects: 1) The existence and central role of virtuality in human existence: ancient world, modern times, contemporary present, and the future; 2) A developmental model of the full life cycle of new media: incubation, birth, growth, maturity, defensive posture vis-à-vis newer media, adaptation/convergence/death.
+I am presently working on a book-length project: The existence and central role of virtuality in human existence: ancient world, modern times, contemporary present, and the future.

 Education in general, and higher education in particular, have always been a serious “ancillary” subject in my career.
 To the layman this may sound strange: what could be merely “ancillary” about education if that’s what I do for a living?
 However, the Israeli university system rewards research accomplishments exclusively — very little (if any) promotion credit is given for superior teaching, serious M.A./PhD supervision or any related work outside the walls of academe.
 My teaching quality I leave for others to evaluate, although I consistently receive between 4.0 – 4.5 on student evaluations (scale 1- 5).
 My M.A./PhD supervision record speaks for itself, especially in light of the fact that many of my PhD students have found permanent positions in Israeli academia.
 I will focus here on the “extra-curricular” activity.

 First, I have taught online courses from the start of the millennium, one of the first to do so in Bar-Ilan.
-Since 2002 I have been teaching a fully online course (appropriately titled: “Internet Revolution”) which I developed and have constantly revised technically and substantively in light of developments in the field.
-As department chairman I pushed online education in my department and revolutionized our M.A. pre-requisite course schedule by turning them all (7 courses) into online courses offered in the summer prior to the start of M.A. studies (Israeli M.A. pre-requisite courses are almost always taken simultaneously with the degree courses — palpably absurd from a purely pedagogical perspective).
+Since 2002 until my retirement I taught a fully online course (appropriately titled: “Internet Revolution”) which I developed and constantly revised technically and substantively in light of developments in the field.
+As department chairman I pushed online education in my department and revolutionized our M.A. pre-requisite course schedule by turning them all (7 courses) into online courses offered in the summer prior to the start of M.A. studies (Israeli M.A. pre-requisite courses are almost always taken simultaneously with the degree courses – palpably absurd from a purely pedagogical perspective).